typesafehub/conductr-doc/src/main/play-doc/operation/ConfigurationRef.md

     # drop a member from the cluster etc.
     cluster-management-timeout = 5 seconds

+    # The amount of time to wait on retrieving a license
+    lookup-license-timeout = 5 seconds

+    # The amount of time to wait on loading a license
+    load-license-timeout = 5 seconds

     # The amount of time to wait when querying for logs or events for a particular bundle.
     log-repository-lookup-timeout = 5 seconds